 Due to its spectacular views, fabulous design, brand new facilities, and management by the Six Senses brand, you would expect Six Senses Ibiza to be the best resort on the island.
 Unfortunately, it’s not.
 I am writing this review with a heavy heart as I wanted to love the property so much but there are just too many kinks the resort needs to work out first before positioning itself as Ibiza’s top hotel.

-- A major design fault of the resort is the relatively small pool deck (with only around 75 sunbeds) compared to huge number of rooms (116 rooms, none of them with a private pool).
+- A major design fault of the resort is the relatively small pool deck (with only around 75 sunbeds) compared to the large number of rooms (116 rooms, none of them with a private pool).
 As a consequence, during times of high occupancy (which was the case during my stay), there are not enough sunbeds available at the pool.
 It’s pretty much absurd to pay all this money for a high-end resort to be confronted with no seat availability at the only pool area.
-Apparently, the resort has known this issue since the opening a few months ago, so the right thing to have done was to block some rooms during the past summer season to avoid a capacity problem at the pool.
+Apparently, the resort has known this issue since the opening a few months ago, so the right thing to do would have been to block some rooms during the past summer season to avoid a capacity problem at the pool.
 Also, the resort is popular with families, so inevitably, you’ll be confronted with playing and screaming children at the pool (that’s not their fault of course).

 - Food is a huge disappointment, especially at the signature restaurant HaSalon, which is promoted as a fine dining destination helmed by a Michelin-starred chef.
 Well, it is not, and it doesn’t even come close to a sophisticated dining experience (despite astronomical prices).
 First, the poorly presented menu of HaSalon is very confusing with no distinction between starters and main courses.
 Second, the taste of the meals is blend and their presentation uninspiring: most of the dishes I ordered during my stay consisted of grilled meat and vegetables just thrown on a plate.
 I also had dinner at the Farmer’s Market one night, where meals looked and tasted the same as the ones I was served at HaSalon, so there is no differentiation between the two main food outlets.
 In addition, the dining venues feel very crowded and getting a reservation at one of the restaurants during times of high occupancy is challenging.